Trailbit.io

 Accessible to Everyone

-Enterprise forensics platforms charge six figures per seat.
-Trailbit delivers professional-grade analysis — 22 modules, 43 risk rules, multiple export formats — accessible to students, researchers, and independent investigators.
+Enterprise analytics platforms charge six figures per seat.
+Trailbit delivers professional-grade analysis — 22 modules, 49 risk rules, multiple export formats — accessible to students, researchers, and independent investigators.

 Continuous Research

 Trailbit's analysis engine evolves with the threat landscape.
-New detection algorithms, updated sanctions data, and refined heuristics are informed by ongoing research at labs.trailbit.io, our dedicated blockchain forensics research lab.
+New detection algorithms, updated watchlist data, and refined heuristics are informed by ongoing research at labs.trailbit.io, our dedicated blockchain analytics research lab.

 Analytical Rigor

 Every heuristic is grounded in published research.
 Every risk rule has documented thresholds and weights.
-Trailbit reports confidence levels alongside findings because real forensics demands transparency about what the data does and doesn't tell you.
+Trailbit reports confidence levels alongside findings because real analytical work demands transparency about what the data does and doesn't tell you.

 Trailbit's analysis engine uses heuristic methods and should be used as one component of a thorough investigation.
 Findings should be verified through additional sources before drawing investigative conclusions.
 For methodology details, see our published research at labs.trailbit.io.